 ___ Play equipment, such as swing sets and garden furniture, should be properly anchored and assembled.
 Check regularly for rust, splintered wood, or cracks.

-___ If you have a fireplace, wood burning stove, or other heat source, place barriers around it to avoid accidental burns.
+___ If you have a fireplace, wood burning stove, or other heat source, place barriers around it to prevent accidental burns.

 ___ Inspect and clean chimneys and stovepipes regularly.

-___ Make certain hazardous items, such as bug sprays, cleaners, auto care products, and weed killers, are secured and stored in their original containers in the garage, utility room, or basement.
+___ Make certain hazardous items, such as bug sprays, cleaners, laundry detergent packets, e-cigarettes, auto care products, and weed killers, are secured and stored in their original containers in the garage, utility room, or basement.

-___ The first action when a person has ingested a toxic substance is to consult with the local poison control center at the universal telephone number in the United States: 800-222-1222.
+___ The first action when a person has ingested a toxic substance is to call the local poison control center at the universal telephone number in the U.S.: 800-222-1222.

 ___ Make certain plastic bags, broken pieces of toys, buttons, screws, and other choking or suffocation hazards are stored out of reach of children.